Fefe-Vernius/GPS-Memo/README.md

   log kept in the phone app's `localStorage`.
 Saved entries keep the full 6-decimal coordinates regardless of what the watch displays.
 The watch vibrates and shows "Saved!" briefly to confirm.
+- The displayed timestamp refreshes once a minute and the coordinates display to 4 decimals instead of 6, and the phone only sends an update when the position actually changes at that resolution.
+Reducing the screen update rate.
+  This does not affect the timestamp and coordinate precision saved in the log.
 - The watch app's Settings page (opened from the Pebble phone app) shows the full log in a read-only textarea, one entry per line, and lets you configure notifications (see Release Notes above).
 Buttons: "Save",